 - S.1.8.5.
 Recorded Representations, Point-of-Sale Systems.
 The sales information recorded by cash registers when interfaced with a weighing element shall contain the following information for items weighed at the checkout stand:

-- (a) the net weight; 1
+- (a) the net weight;

 - (b) the unit price;1

-- (c) the total price; and

-- (d) the product class or, in a system equipped with price look-up capability, the product name or code number.

-1 For devices interfaced with scales indicating in metric units, the unit price may be expressed in price per 100 grams.
+&lt;sup>1 For devices interfaced with scales indicating in metric units, the unit price may be expressed in price per 100 grams.
 Weight values shall be identified by kilograms, kg, grams, g, ounces, oz, pounds, or lb.
 The "#" symbol is not acceptable.